 According to stats from the World Health Organisation (WHO), 360 million people worldwide have hearing loss, making it the most common global sensory disability.
 They also reported that some 1.1 billion young people are increasing their individual risk of developing hearing loss through their listening habits.
 We’re totally on board with the WHO’s campaign “Make Listening Safe” that was launched to raise awareness of these risk; we know that individuals can avoid tinnitus and hearing loss by adopting healthier hearing habits, such as reducing exposure to excessive loud sound – a major cause of acquired permanent hearing loss and tinnitus worldwide.

-Research has shown that one in six Australians suffer some form of hearing loss and around one in five suffer tinnitus (an early indicator of hearing damage).
+Research has shown that one in six Australians suffer some form of hearing loss.
+Tinnitus is also common – most people report that they experience ‘ringing in the ears’ every now and then, usually after they’ve been exposed to loud sound, but for around 10% of the population, it’s a permanent condition that can have debilitating effects.
+We know that tinnitus an early indicator of hearing damage and its prevalence is rising in young people.
 A significant proportion of both of these conditions is caused by cumulative exposure to loud sound.
-Of course sound is present in all aspects of life.
+Of course, sound is present in all aspects of life.
 At work, noise exposure it is regulated by law, but recreational sound is largely unregulated, which means that many people could be over-exposed without knowing it.

 The HEARsmart team is actively researching in this area and we are using our findings to focus HEARsmart activities and messages.